hshit2010/nasa-apod/README.md

 If you want to build the final static files for deployment, run:
 \`\`\`bash

-## running the code
-you can run the code in your vs code with the command npm run dev

 ## credits
 i used gemini to debug the code adn help me when i got stuck and i used hackclub's guide to help me get this project running, i used nasa apod api